Observing users in their environment to create features that stick

 PROBLEM

-As we tried to plan our roadmap more strategically, we realized we had a major blind spot: we didn’t actually know what it looked like when players used our product at home.
-That made it hard to decide what to build and to market the product clearly to families considering a purchase.
+As we planned our roadmap more strategically, we uncovered a major blind spot: we didn’t actually know what product use looked like at home.
+That made it difficult to prioritize features and market the product clearly to families considering a purchase.

-We were guessing about almost everything.
-What does a practice session look like?
-Are parents or siblings involved?
-Can players set up the machine themselves?
-Are they following routines or improvising?
-What do their environments look like?
-Without answers to these questions, we risked building features that didn’t matter and marketing messages that didn’t resonate.
+We didn’t know: What did a practice session look like?
+Were parents or siblings involved?
+Could players set up the machine themselves?
+Were they following routines or improvising?
+What did their environments look like?
+Without these answers, we risked building irrelevant features and messaging that didn’t resonate.

-If we didn’t spend time exploring this, we would keep spending precious R&D time and money on ideas that sounded good internally but didn’t move the needle for real users.
+Without deeper exploration, we would continue spending valuable R&D time and money on ideas that sounded good internally but failed to impact real users.

 User interview